Gallery

 The Graßmann Icon Gallery was founded in 1977 and now looks back on over 48 years of experience in trading old Russian and Greek wooden and bronze icons.
 Our range includes high-quality, antique icons from the 16th to 19th centuries, which we sell to both private customers and the international art trade.

-Today, the gallery is run by the second generation.
-The showroom is located in the north of Berlin, where numerous exhibits are still on display.
-Although the number of high-quality icons on the market has decreased overall, we still offer a carefully selected range for connoisseurs and enthusiasts.
+The gallery is located in northern Berlin, where numerous icons are still on display.
+Although the number of high-quality icons on the market has generally decreased, we nevertheless offer a carefully selected assortment for connoisseurs and enthusiasts.

 Our online presence has expanded our customer base internationally.
 We also offer free appraisals, expert advice and restorations in collaboration with experienced specialists.